-Sultanhani Caravanserai - The caravanserai was built in 1229 by the Seljuk sultan Alaeddin Keykubad I, when Aksaray was an important stopping point on the Silk Road that crossed through Anatolia.
-After suffering partial destruction in a fire, the building was restored and extended in 1278 under the reign of Sultan Kaykhusraw III.
+Sultanhani Caravanserai - The caravanserai was built in 1229 by the Seljuk sultan Alaeddin Keykubad I, when Aksaray was an important stopping point on the Silk Road through Anatolia.
+After suffering partial destruction in a fire, the building was restored and extended in 1278 under Sultan Kaykhusraw III.
 The monumental caravanserai is one of the best examples of Anatolian Seljuk architecture.